640 South State StreetDover, Delaware 19901

 If you or your child experiences jerking motions, it may be a sign of another type of seizure taking place along with the absence seizure.

-You may experience absence seizures repeatedly for years before heading to the doctor for a diagnosis.
-You may think of or call these symptoms your "spells," without thinking of them as a medical problem or a seizure.
+You may have absence seizures repeatedly for years before heading to the doctor for a diagnosis.
+You may think of or call these symptoms your "staring spells," without thinking of them as a medical problem or a seizure.

 These tests also can help to diagnose absence seizures or rule out other conditions: